m3r1v3/Parzibot/.github/ISSUE_TEMPLATE/needs-refactoring.md

 ---

-**Specify the file/part of file where refactoring is needed** This way we will know where to work.
+**Specify the file/part of file where refactoring is needed** This way we will know where to work

 **What is the improvement in the code**
 Indicate the problematic part and tell me how it can be solved